mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="center">
     Fig.1 - Real brain scanning as a reference for the model geometry.
 The blue color indicates the CSF-filled space, the white-brown-ish color the brain tissue and the red parts some of the major blood vessels.
-The left image shows a full 3D view of the brain tissue surface, while the right image shows a sliced version of it. </h5>[a relative link](brain_simulations)   <h5 align="center">
+The left image shows a full 3D view of the brain tissue surface, while the right image shows a sliced version of it.
     </h5>
 </p>